Learn the IVF process for me as a mom with twins.

 Once we learned about all the options, we decided to go the IVF route.
 Even with this, I ended up having difficulty getting pregnant and keeping the pregnancy.
 The doctors had to do some drastic things so we can get pregnant (I will share later!).

-To start the IVF process, the women takes fertilization medications like Gonal-F, Cetrotide or Lupron.
+To start the IVF process, the woman takes fertilization medications like Gonal-F, Cetrotide or Lupron.
 These medications help stimulate the growth of multiple eggs.
 The doctors want a lot of eggs for the egg retrieval so that they can choose the best eggs for fertilization (better odds).

 These fertilization medications are injectables.
 You inject medicine into your abdomen/belly every day for around 10 days.